Combining DDD, CQRS, and Clean Architecture in Go

 Why should I care?

 Working on a programming project is similar to planning and building a residential district.
-If you know that the district will be expanding in the near future, you need to keep space for future improvements.
+If you know the district will expand in the near future, you need to keep space for future improvements.
 Even if at the beginning it may look like a waste of space.
-You should keep space for future facilities like residential blocks, hospitals, and temples.
-Without that, you will be forced to destroy buildings and streets to make space for new buildings.
+You should reserve room for future facilities like residential blocks, hospitals, and temples.
+Without that, you will be forced to destroy buildings and streets to make space for new ones.
 It’s much better to think about that earlier.

 Empty district

-The situation is the same with the code.
-If you know that the project will be developed for longer than 1 month, you should keep the long term in mind from the beginning.
-You need to create your code in a way that will not block your future work.
-Even if at the beginning it may look like over-engineering and a lot of extra boilerplate, you need to keep in mind the long term.
+The situation is the same with code.
+If you know the project will be developed for longer than one month, you should keep the long term in mind from the beginning.
+You need to write your code in a way that won’t block your future work.
+Even if at the beginning it may look like over-engineering and a lot of extra boilerplate, you need to keep the long term in mind.

-It doesn’t mean that you need to plan every feature that you will implement in the future – it’s actually the opposite one.
-This approach helps to adapt to new requirements or changing understanding of our domain.
-Big up front design is not needed here.
-It’s critical in current times, when the world is changing really fast and who can’t adapt to these changes can get simply out of business.
+This doesn’t mean you need to plan every feature you will implement in the future – it’s actually the opposite.
+This approach helps you adapt to new requirements or a changing understanding of your domain.
+Big upfront design is not needed here.
+This is critical in current times, when the world is changing fast and those who can’t adapt can simply go out of business.

 Full district

-This is exactly what these patterns give you when they are combined – the ability to keep constant development speed.
-Without destroying and touching existing code too much.
+This is exactly what these patterns give you when combined: the ability to maintain constant development speed.
+Without destroying or touching existing code too much.

 Does it require more thinking and planning?
 Is it a more challenging way?
 Do you need to have extra knowledge to do that?
 Sure!
 But the long term result is worth that!
 Fortunately, you are in the right place to learn that. 😉

 But let’s leave the theory behind us.
-Let’s go to the code.
-In this article, we will skip reasonings for our design choices.
+Let’s get to the code.
+In this article, we will skip the reasoning for our design choices.
 We described these already in the previous articles.
-If you did not read them yet, I recommend doing it – you will understand this article better.
+If you haven’t read them yet, I recommend doing so – you will understand this article better.

-Like in previous articles, we will base our code on refactoring a real open-source project.
-This should make the examples more realistic and applicable to your projects.
+As in previous articles, we will base our code on refactoring a real open-source project.
+This should make the examples more realistic and applicable to your own projects.

 Are you ready?